 Cats with CKD need ongoing management and regular checkups to make sure that treatment is optimal for each specific case at each stage of the disease.
 The length of time that cats with CKD can be managed with good quality of life is extremely variable and difficult to predict, but depends a lot on the stage at diagnosis.

 This is a highly complex disease but I hope this clears up some of the confusion about chronic kidney disease in cats should you ever have to deal with it.
-Please don’t hesitate to post further questions or points of clarification and if requested.
 I sincerely hope that as medical technologies continue to improve, we find better ways to manage and hopefully one day cure the diseases leading to CKD (in people as well as in animals!).